HolgerBovbjerg/data2vec-KWS/README.md

 The configurations for all experiments are stored in `.yaml` files, which contain everything from the data path to hyperparameters.
 You will need to ensure that the paths in the configuration file matches your local data paths.

-Configuration files for all experiments regarding the above mentioned dataset are provided in the `KWT_configs` and `data2vec/data2vec_configs` folders.
+Configuration files for all experiments regarding the above-mentioned dataset are provided in the `KWT_configs` and `data2vec/data2vec_configs` folders.
 This includes configuration for KWT model baselines on the reduced Speech Commands training set, Data2Vec pretraining configurations for Speech Commands pretratining set and finetuning on the reduced Speech Commands training set.

+Config files for baseline and finetuning containing "mean" in the filename uses the mean of the tranformer outputs as input for the classification head, while the ones that don't use a CLS token as in the original KWT model.
+The best results are obtained using mean.

 ## Baseline KWT results
 To produce the baseline results without pretraining the following command is run: